 - Jim said that cognitive behavioral therapy is broken.
 How is it broken if it's very similar to "taking every thought captive" in 2 Corinthians 10:5?
 If a secular psychologist were to analyze ACBC's counseling methods, they would likely conclude that the ACBC uses a form of CBT.

-- Jim then made some off-handed remark about Jungian therapy not being effective.
+- Jim then made some off-handed remark about Jungian therapy

 - Jim said Integrationalists think biblical counselors should